History

 In 1996 the Choir celebrated its 75th Anniversary.
 It performed 23 concerts during the year, the highlight being the Gala Concert given at St. David's Hall, Cardiff when the Choir was joined by the renowned Italian soprano, Nuccia Focile, and the Internationally famous baritone, Jason Howard.
 In autumn, 1997 a concert tour of Johannesburg and Capetown, South Africa took place.
 In 2001 the Choir returned to Canada, but this time to Vancouver and Vancouver Island in British Columbia, for what was, according to press adulation, probably their most successful tour ever.
 In 2002 the Choir represented Wales at the Interceltique Festival held in Lorient Brittany, in 2003 undertook a short tour of Jersey and in 2004 visited Malta and Gozo where they were very well received being the first Welsh choir to visit Gozo.
 2005 saw a return to Vancouver and in the following years trips to Venice, San Marino and Cyprus were taken.

-In the last few years the Choir became involved with memorial events relating to the 70th anniversary of the sinking of the "Arandora Star" ship, with performances in the Catholic Cathedral, Cardiff and also in Liverpool where memorial plaques were erected.
+The Choir became involved with memorial events relating to the 70th anniversary of the sinking of the "Arandora Star" ship, with performances in the Catholic Cathedral, Cardiff and also in Liverpool where memorial plaques were erected.
 On a visit to Italy the Choir visited Bardi - the spiritual home of many Italian immigrants who settled in Walesand from where fifty of the victims hailed.
 The Choir sang in a Mass at the church of San Francesco and placed a floral tribute in the beautiful memorial chapel especially erected in Bardi cemetery.

 The Choir has produced a number of records, cassette tapes and CD's.
 For the first occasion of the World Choir performance at the National Stadium in Cardiff, Dr. Owain Arwel Hughes invited Cwmbach Male Choir to make a cassette which was sent to choirs all over the world as their learning tape in preparation for the 10,000 Voice Concert in 1992.